 Don't have enough money to pay for a course?
 Right now, Wake Tech's Propel program offers scholarships that cover the cost of registration, fees, books, course-specific supplies and credentialing exams.

 The Propel scholarship application is closed and will reopen October 1.

 If you have been awarded a scholarship or sponsorship to fund the registration cost of your Nurse Aide II class, email [email protected].

 Clinical facilities require that all Nurse Aide II students submit a criminal background check and urine drug screening.
-Wake Technical Community College and the clinical facilities have designated CastleBranch as the criminal background check and drug screening provider.
+Wake Tech and the clinical facilities have designated CastleBranch as the provider of these services.
 Wake Tech will not accept results from any company other than CastleBranch.

-Students are responsible for the cost of the criminal background check, drug test and medical documentation manager and all are non-refundable.
+Students are responsible for the cost of the criminal background check, drug test and medical documentation manager, and all costs are non-refundable.